privacysandbox/privacy-sandbox-demos/services/home/docs/demos/3-publisher-ad-quality-req.md

 ### Goals

-In this demo, we assume a publisher would like to exclude ads with certain product types.
-We’ll demonstrate a publisher page calling an SSP to perform a Protected Audience auction, supplying product tags to exclude (e.g. “redShoe”).
-The SSP will exclude ads by calling their backend K/V server with the ad urls, and receiving ad metadata as JSON (e.g. `{“product_tags”: [“redShoe”, “shortsShoe”]}`) which will be matched to the product tag to exclude.
+In this demo, we explore the scenario where a publisher would like to exclude ads with certain creative tags.
+We’ll demonstrate the publisher page relying on ad sellers -- a publisher ad-server and multiple SSPs -- to execute a Protected Audience auction, supplying tags to exclude _(e.g.
+`"redShoe"`)_.
+The sellers will block some ads by retrieving ad metadata associated with the ad URLs from their K/V server _(e.g.
+`{"product_tags": ["redShoe", "shortsShoe"]}`)_ and matching them against the exclusion tags.

 ### Assumptions

+- We assume the SSP has deployed a Key/Value service, either in the Bring-Your-Own-Server (BYOS) mode or in a Trusted Execution Environment (TEE).
-- The SSP has a database relating ad URLs to ad metadata & this information is available in the K/V service.
+- The SSP has a database relating ad `renderURL`s to ad metadata and this information is available in the K/V service.
-- We assume the SSP has deployed a Key/Value service (BYOS or TEE).

 ### Key Exclusions